We are still finalizing our 2018 and 2019 breeding plans.

-Litter will be whelped and raised in California by her owner.
+Litter will be co-bred with Topmast, but will be whelped and raised in California by her owner the Avidog way.

 Please keep in mind that our breeding program focuses on producing correctly structured performance and hunting, and a few breeding goldens.
 We seek to place most of our pups in working homes that compete in more than one arena--field, agility, obedience, conformation, tracking--or that work their dogs in hunting, or serious pet-assisted therapy.
 If you are interested in a performance or hunting puppy from one of these litters, or would like further information on a future litter, please contact us via e-mail at firstname.lastname@example.org